kiks7/blog/content/notes/Android Internals Deep Dive - Deserialization.md

 ---
-title:  "Android Deserialization Deep Dive"
+title: Android Internals Deep Dive - Deserialization
 date: 2025-02-29 00:00:00 +0100
 tags:
   - Android
   - Reverse Engineering
 ---
 ## Introduction
 Serialization and deserialization mechanisms are always risky operations from a security point of view.
 In most languages and frameworks, if an attacker is able to deserialize arbitrary input (or just corrupt it as we have demonstrated years ago with the [Rusty Joomla RCE](https://1day.dev/notes/Rusty-Joomla-Remote-Code-Execution)) the impact is usually the most critical: Remote Code Execution.
-Without re-explaining the wheel, since there are already multiple good resources online that explains the basic concepts of insecure deserialization issues, we would like to put our attention into an interesting android API and class: `getSerializableExtra` and `Serializable`.
+Without re-explaining the wheel, since there are already multiple good resources online that explain the basic concepts of insecure deserialization issues, we would like to put our attention into an interesting android API and class: `getSerializableExtra` and `Serializable`.

 ## `getSerializableExtra` introduction
 The [`getSerializableExtra`](<https://developer.android.com/reference/android/content/Intent#getSerializableExtra(java.lang.String)>) API, from the [`Intent`](<https://developer.android.com/reference/android/content/Intent#getSerializableExtra(java.lang.String,%20java.lang.Class%3CT%3E)>) class, permits to retrieve a [`Serializable`](https://developer.android.com/reference/java/io/Serializable) object through an extra parameter of a receiving Intent and, if the component is exported and enabled, it can represents an interesting attack surface from an attacker point of view.
-The `getSerializableExtra(String name)` has been deprecated in Android API level 33 (Android 13) in favor of the type safer `getSerializableExtra(String name, Class<T> clazz)`.
+The `getSerializableExtra(String name)` has been deprecated in Android API level 33 (Android 13) in favor of the type-safer `getSerializableExtra(String name, Class<T> clazz)`.
 The [`Serializable`](https://developer.android.com/reference/java/io/Serializable) class documentation, that enables object deserialization, contains the following bold text:
 > **Warning: Deserialization of untrusted data is inherently dangerous and should be avoided.
 Untrusted data should be carefully validated.**

-Since we already know the generic risks of deserializing an arbitrary input object, the objective of this deep dive is to understand the real consequences of calling `getSerializableExtra` on arbitrary input with and without the type safer parameter.
+Since we already know the generic risks of deserializing an arbitrary input object, the objective of this deep dive is to understand the real consequences of calling `getSerializableExtra` on arbitrary input with and without the type-safer parameter.

 ## `getSerializableExtra` internal code overview
 ### First steps